frasertweedale/notes-redhat/ietf/acme-disovery.md

 appropriate for their use cases, and the security implications of their chosen methods.

-An ACME client may form candidate parent domains by removing one or more labels from the left side of some other DNS name (e.g. the host name of the client's machine).
+An ACME client might derive candidate parent domains by removing one or more labels from the left side of some other DNS name (e.g. the host name of the client's machine).
 If too many labels are removed, the ACME client could perform DNS queries in zones outside the control of the organisation that operates the ACME client.
 As a result, the ACME client could locate and use an ACME server that the organisation does not intend.

 To mitigate this risk, it is RECOMMENDED that clients limit the